 Bow strings are not warranted.

-I put my heart and soul into every aspect of your new bow’s production; from carefully selecting the tree, to splitting the staves, seasoning the wood, and uncovering the beauty that lies beneath the bark.
-Each piece of wood has its unique challenges and character.
-Your longbow is truly one-of-a-kind.
+I put my heart and soul into every aspect of your new bow’s creation; from carefully selecting the tree, to splitting the staves, seasoning the wood, and uncovering the beauty that lies beneath the bark.
+Each piece of wood has unique challenges and character, and your longbow is truly one-of-a-kind.